elewa-academy/Fundamentals/00-motivation-studying/README.md

 * [Reference](https://guides.github.com/features/mastering-markdown/)

+A paper notebook:
-And a paper notebook.
-Nothing beats a pencil and paper for sketching diagrams or taking down a quick note.
+* Nothing beats a pencil and paper for sketching diagrams or taking down a quick note.

 ___